MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/authentication/anonymousAuthentication.md

 <a id="005"></a>
 ## Configuration

-The `<anomymousAuthentication>` element is configurable at the site and application level in the Web.config file.
+The `<anonymousAuthentication>` element is configurable at the site and application level in the Web.config file.

 ### Attributes